Sixshaman/jekyll-include-head-body/README.md

 # Jekyll Include Head

-This Jekyll plugin provides a tag that takes a relative .html file path and returns the contents of the \<head\> tag.
+This Jekyll plugin provides a Liquid tag that takes a relative path to .html file path and returns the contents of the \<head\> tag.
 The intended usage is the same as of include_relative tag.
 Unlike include_relative, this tag strips out stuff like \<!DOCTYPE html\> and the \<body\> tags.

 ## Installation